ajlende/ajlende.github.io/README.md

 ## License

-Source code licensed under [MIT](http://opensource.org/licenses/mit-license.php).
+Source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).

-Website content all rights reserved.
+Contents of this site are © Copyright 2017 Alex Lende.
+All rights reserved.